 All I knew about The 99 before the panel was that it was a superhero comic book from the Middle East that featured Islamic superheroes.
 Why this should be any more controversial than Japanese manga featuring stories about Buddhist superheroes can be attributable to any number of reasons, some political, some religious, all of them ugly.

-X-Men only with magic gems, not mutants.
-99 magic gems arrive on Earth giving 100 kids — half male, half female, one pair of twins, all save the twins from different cultures or countries — one unique super-power apiece, apparently related to some personality trait.
+In a nutshell: X-Men only with magic gems, not mutants.
+99 magic gems arrive on Earth giving 100 kids -- half male, half female, one pair of twins, all save the twins from different cultures or countries -- one unique super-power apiece, apparently related to some personality trait.

 There are at least two sets of villains at work in the series, battling not only The 99 but each other, which adds a bit more complexity to the story.
 The episode I saw played like a chess game, with The 99's mentor / leader Dr. Ramzi figuring out which combination of superheroes would best meet a particular challenge.*